 - The Apple Mail app is a little clunky (Outlook for iPhone works better for me).

-- Apple Photos seems to take its sweet old time to syncing with Google Photos.
+- Apple Photos seems to take its sweet old time to sync with Google Photos.

-- The keyboard keys don't vibrate when typing (silly, I know, but I miss the haptic feedback on the keyboard).
+- The keyboard keys don't vibrate when typing (I miss the haptic feedback on the Android keyboard).

 As an aside, some people say they don't like the Apple Maps but I've used it and think it works just fine.
 I still prefer Google Maps though.